Big Update On Broken Hardys’ WWE Plans: Jeff Hardy Spills Beans On ROH Deal

 It’s still anybody’s guess as to whether The Broken Hardys will return to WWE, years after their original heyday as The Hardy Boyz.
 But with speculation rife about the length of their current deal with Ring of Honor Wrestling, Jeff Hardy clarified things in a recent interview, confirming that their ROH contract is indeed a short-term agreement.

-In an interview with SEScoops, former Impact Wrestling mainstay Jeff Hardy sat down to promote the upcoming movie The Favorite, where he stars as a retired MMA fighter-turned fight promoter.
-But his interview was also notable for his comments on how he and older brother Matt currently stand in ROH, and the latest on their ongoing tiff with Impact Wrestling parent company Anthem Sports & Entertainment regarding the use of their “Broken” gimmicks outside the promotion.
+In an interview with SEScoops, former Impact Wrestling mainstay Jeff Hardy sat down to promote the upcoming movie The Favorite, where he stars as a retired MMA fighter-turned-fight promoter.
+But his interview was also notable for his comments on how he and older brother Matt currently stand in ROH, and the latest on their ongoing spat with Impact Wrestling parent company, Anthem Sports & Entertainment, regarding the use of their “Broken” gimmicks outside the promotion.

 When asked about the length of their contracts with ROH, Jeff Hardy was clear when he told SEScoops that the deals won’t have them wrestling for the company for long.